Covalent organic framework: Catalysis

 Due to the ability to introduce diverse functionality into COFs' structure, catalytic sites can be fine-tuned in conjunction with other advantageous properties like conductivity and stability to afford efficient and selective catalysts.
 COFs have been used as heterogeneous catalysts in organic, electrochemical, as well as photochemical reactions.

 Electrocatalysis

 COFs have been studied as non-metallic electrocatalysts for energy-related catalysis, including carbon dioxide electro-reduction and water splitting reaction.
 However, such researches are still in the very early stage.
 Most of the efforts have been focusing on solving the key issues, such as conductivity, stability in electrochemical processes.

 Energy storage

 A few COFs possess the stability and conductivity necessary to perform well in energy storage applications like lithium-ion batteries, and various different metal-ion batteries and cathodes.

 Water filtration

 A prototype 2 nanometer thick COF layer on a graphene substrate was used to filter dye from industrial wastewater.
 Once full, the COF can be cleaned and reused.
-COFs can also used to remove the PFAS in water, a hexagonal imine-linked 2D COF exhibited high affinity toward anionic PFAS.
+COFs can also be used to remove the PFAS in water; a hexagonal imine-linked 2D COF exhibited high affinity toward anionic PFAS.